qmisslin/archetype/readme.md

 - No implementation yet
 - Development roadmap defined in [Development checklist](./checklist.md)
   - Structured, step-by-step plan to implement the project
   - Covers bootstrap, logging, core features, security, and hardening

 ---

 ## License

-To be defined.
+This project is licensed under the **MIT License**.

+You are free to use, modify, distribute, and integrate this software in both open-source and commercial projects, with minimal restrictions.

+See [LICENSE.md](./LICENSE.md) for full license text.